-Fulanisation, Islamisation mere blackmail, Group slams Obasanjo – Daily Trust
+Fulanisation, Islamisation mere blackmail, group slams Obasanjo – Daily Trust

 The Forum, therefore, urged Nigerians to dissect comments made by leaders with a view to knowing truth from falsehoods.

-“Boko Haram, banditry, kidnapping and other vices obviously, constitute menance, we should therefore give quality solutions rather than dwelling on false description of events.
+“Boko Haram, banditry, kidnapping and other vices obviously, constitute menace, we should therefore give quality solutions rather than dwelling on false description of events.

 “No perpetrator of violence should go unpunished but we must not demonise tribes or religions.